yguillemot/Raku-Qt-QtWidgets/README.md

 }
 ```

-As well, a Qt::QtWidgets signal is a method defined with the trait "is QtSignal".
+As well, a Raku Qt::QtWidgets **Qtsignal** is a method defined with the trait
+**is QtSignal**.
-Its associated code will never be executed; so a stub is used.
+Its associated code will never be executed.
+So a stub should be used when
+defining the method.

 ```
 class MyClass2 is Qt::QtWidgetsObject {